patrickamsler/bootcamp-search-index/Readme.md

 ## Overview

 Welcome to the Quarkus-Kafka-Elasticsearch bootcamp challenge!
-This event is designed to test your skills in creating a scalable and efficient Elasticsearch indexer using Quarkus and Kafka.
+This event is designed to improve our skills in creating a scalable and efficient Elasticsearch indexer using Quarkus and Kafka.
-Your mission is to create a seamless integration between multiple backends and a centralized Elasticsearch datastore.
+The mission is to create a seamless integration between multiple backends and a centralized Elasticsearch datastore.

 ## Challenges